vini-torino/shell_utils/README.md

 # A  Collection of common shell functionalities

 ##  We still working on it,
-## Feel fre add your own functions
+## Feel free to add your own functions